JDongian/.dotfiles/README.md

 dotfiles
 ========
-My personal dot files for Debian and Ubuntu.
+My personal dotfiles for Arch, Debian and Ubuntu.
+(Debian now deprecated)

 Instructions
 ======
-Clone to ~/dotfiles and run linker to use my configs.
+Clone to ~/dotfiles and run the 'configure' script to use my configs.